-Skeletonwitch - At One With The Shadows 2004 Shredded Records
+Skeletonwitch - At One With The Shadows 2004 Shredded Records reviewed by: EC

 "At One With The Shadows" marks the band's recording debut, courtesy of Cincinnati's Shredded Records.
 Skeletonwitch list their influences as Overkill, Vio-lence, early Slayer, Iron Maiden, Mercyful Fate, and a few other notable 80s groups.
 Upon first listen of "AOWTS", I can hear all of those influences, from the shredding thrash stomp of Overkill, the chaotic hardcore sounds of Vio-lence, and the twin guitar jams of Iron Maiden.
 There are plenty of bands right now that are hopping on the Gothenburg sound, led by forerunners In Flames, Killswitch Engage, and Avenged Sevenfold.
 In a way, Skeletonwitch fit that mold, but they take it deeper than just downtuned chugging with the roaming new wave melody.
 They really do possess that early 80s approach, from the galloping thrash riffs, the new wave melody, the tight stop-and-go drumming, and the production, which in a lot of ways reminds me of the early Bay Area scene with it's garage wattage.